farida-mhesham/Gaussian-NB-Prediction/README.md

 # ℹ️ Description
-- A simpel project that predicts adults' income based on a dataset that contains their information.
+- A simple project that predicts adults' income based on a dataset that contains their information adults